scottyschup/ruby-curriculum/language-intermediate/reflection.md

 `#send`.
 We pass `#define_method` a method name, `:golem`, and a block, which will be the code to execute when the method is called.

-It is not an every-day occurence to use powerful features like this, but they do come in handy sometime.
+It is not an every-day occurrence to use powerful features like this, but they do come in handy sometime.
 It is good to be able to understand them when they do come up.
 For instance, imagine a class `User`; say we want to send the `User` any of a number of emails.